schitresh/computer_science/database_system/2_entity_relationship_model.md

 ### Employee - Boss
 - Employee
   - Min cardinality = 0 (CEO can't have boss)
-  - Max cardinality = 1
+  - Max cardinality = 1 (employee can have only one boss)
 - Boss
-  - Min cardinality = 0
+  - Min cardinality = 0 (individual contributors don't manage any employee)
-  - Max cardinality = n
+  - Max cardinality = n (can manage many employees)
 - Participation: Partial
 - Relationship: Many to one
   - Employee (emp_id, boss_id)